 POB provides referrals for children who are identified as having a vision problem, and follow-up to ensure they are receiving the medical attention they need.
 POB's returned referral rate is more than 90 percent.

 Each child is sent home with their vision screening results.
 Those children with an identified vision problem will receive a detailed referral in the mail and are entered into a comprehensive database.
 Their vision screener will contact his or her parent/guardian within 6 weeks for referrals not returned with doctor information.
 Screeners will also assist with making an appointment if needed.

 POB helps children whose families need financial assistance.

-If a child with an identified vision problem has no medical insurance, POB will refer the child to a pediatric ophthalmologist at Children's National Medical Center, or schedule an appointment through its partnership with Georgetown University Hospital's KIDS Mobile Medical Clinic where they will receive a free eye exam.
-Children with no medical insurance can also receive free eyeglasses through POB's Eyeglasses for the Needy program at its clinic in northeast D.C.
+If a child with an identified vision problem has no medical insurance, POB will refer the child to a pediatric ophthalmologist at Children's National Medical Center.
+Additional resources for free and low-cost pediatric eye exams can be found by clicking here.
+Children with no medical insurance can also receive low-cost or free eyeglasses at POB's Eyeglasses Clinic, located in Washington, DC.